All You Need To Know About HTTP Security Headers In WordPress

 How to add HTTP security headers in WordPress

-The best way of configuring HTTP Security headers in a WordPress website is by using the plugin.
-Other ways are by using .htaccess or Nginx config files.
-For beginners like me, opt to use WordPress plugins.
+The best way to configure HTTP Security headers in a WordPress website is by using the plugin.
+Other methods include using .htaccess or Nginx configuration files.
+For beginners like me, consider using WordPress plugins.

-Here, we will implement the HTTP Security headers using the free plugins known as HTTP Headers by Dimitar Ivanov.
+Here, we will implement the HTTP Security headers using the free plugin, HTTP Headers, by Dimitar Ivanov.
 The plugin has 40,000+ active installations.
-After installing and activating the plugin, go to Settings and set the following for the security of your WordPress website.
+After installing and activating the plugin, navigate to Settings and configure the following settings for the security of your WordPress website.

 1. “X-Frame Options: Set to”SAMEORIGIN”; “X-Frame Options: Set to “SAMEORIGIN”;